2019 - 2020 Student Progress:

 By our own measures and internal standards, overall progress against targets on IEPs across the school is Outstanding.

 Progress in Relation to Behaviour:

 Overall, behaviour at the Holmewood School is Outstanding.

-Our data shows that 89.6% of ‘days’ were either Green or Gold.
-This is a 5% increase on last academic year.
+Our data shows that 93.8% of ‘days’ were either Green or Gold.
+This is a 4.2% increase on last academic year (and nearly 10% increase on the last two years).
 For reference, ‘green’ is our expectation and denotes good behaviour.
 Gold is used only when the student has gone ‘above and beyond’ e.g. supporting another student, doing something without being asked, completing a random act of kindness towards another person.

 Teaching & Learning

-Teaching and Learning at The Holmewood School London is judged to be Good to Outstanding.
+Teaching and Learning at The Holmewood School London is consistently Good and Outstanding.